Mohamad-Khalid/Resume-Creator/README.md

   - Reorder the sections as you want.
   - Edit anything you entered , just click on it.
   - Prevnt page reload while typing or editing.
+  - Fixed preview and download on mobile issue.
 ### Future work
 - Make the application more interactive with the user.
 - Working on server side.